Knowledge base

 This guide explains how to optimize the caching of web resources using HTTP headers.

-- A good caching strategy can significantly improve the performance of your site by avoiding the unnecessary retransmission of unchanged files.
+• A good caching strategy can significantly improve your website's performance by avoiding the unnecessary retransmission of unchanged files.

-Last-Modified/If-Modified-Sinceheaders) which allows checking if a resource has changed before re-downloading it.
+2. Conditional validation (via the Last-Modified/If-Modified-Since headers), which allows you to check if a resource has changed before re-downloading it.

 Configuring the cache duration with Expires

-The Expires header allows specifying a duration during which the browser can directly reuse resources from its local cache.
-Here is how to configure it in your .htaccess file:
+The Expires header allows you to specify a duration during which the browser can directly reuse resources from its local cache.
+Here's how to configure it in your .htaccess file:

-Adjust these durations according to the frequency of updates to your resources.
+Adjust these durations according to the frequency with which your resources are updated.

 </IfModule>